THE THIEF IN PARADISE, Part 2

 Did the thief consecrate himself to the Lord, did he in those last few minutes of his life pass his probationary period, and likewise suffer with the Lord in his sacrifice?

-Did he and make his calling (?) and election sure?
+In other words did he make his calling (?) and election sure?

 Certainly not, the high calling had not yet opened to anyone yet.